tak1827/merk-go/README.md

 Go implementation of merk which is A High-Performance Merkle AVL Tree created by nomic-io: https://github.com/nomic-io/merk/blob/develop/docs/algorithms.md

 ## Benchmarks
-A benchmark was done using macbook pro 2020.
+A benchmark was done using macbook pro 2020.<br>
-CPU: 1.4 GHz Quad-Core Intel Core i5
+_CPU: 1.4 GHz Quad-Core Intel Core i5_<br>
-MEM: 16 GB 2133 MHz LPDDR3
+_MEM: 16 GB 2133 MHz LPDDR3_

 The benchmark task was processing 100k batch which is composed of 50 % insert and 40 % update and 10% delete cases.
-Mark is compared with ordinary avl tree.(I referred to [wavelet](https://github.com/perlin-network/wavelet/tree/master/avl))
+Mark is compared with an ordinary avl tree. (referred to [wavelet](https://github.com/perlin-network/wavelet/tree/master/avl))

 As a result, Merk is 5 times faster in no commit case.
 And 2 times faster in commit case.